-The top five secrets you should know to strengthen your claim, in no particular order, are:
+Here are the top five car insurance adjuster secrets you should know to help strengthen your claim:

 - Apologies translate to liability: If you accidentally knock over someone’s drink, you are probably going to apologize profusely.
 This common courtesy needs to be set aside, as unfortunate as that may be, after a car accident, for insurance adjusters like to listen for apologies and twist them into admissions of guilt.
 They might even ask you if you are sorry for what happened and use your answer to put more liability onto you.

 - Silence is golden: An insurance adjuster knows the fastest way to get someone to admit guilt is to let them talk, or encourage them to do so.
 If you are told that you must give a recorded statement before you can gain compensation, you’ve been deceived.
 Don’t give any sort of official statement to an insurance company without consulting with your attorney first.